Hamster Club

 hamster faqOne Hamster or More?

 • Syrian Hamsters are solitary animals so definitely only 1 hamster per cage should be kept.
-Dwarf hamsters are different as they are very friendly with each other, so dwarf hamsters (of the same type should be kept together).
-Chinese hamsters are solitary animals too and should be housed on their own.
+Dwarf hamsters and Roborovski hamsters are different as they are very friendly with each other, so dwarf hamsters (of the same type should be kept together).
+Chinese hamsters can live in pairs if brought together from a young age; but they can become extremely aggressive towards each other, thus housing Chinese hamsters alone can be the best choice

 • How long do hamsters live?